AJenbo/DiabloGrooboAnalysis/readme.md

 [^3]: Refer to [[#Appendix A - Diablo Level Generation]] for specifics on how dungeon layouts and objects/monsters/items are generated.
 [^4]: To save space, _Diablo_ save files only include the starting RNG state for each of the 16 dungeon seeds the dungeon levels are derived from.
 Although the game saves the position of items, objects, and monsters once a dungeon level is visited, it always recreates the dungeon layout itself based on the dungeon seed.
 As described further in [[#Generating the Set of Dungeon Seeds|Generating the Set of Dungeon Seeds]], these values are derived from 16 consecutive outputs of the global RNG seeded with the current time, with additional restrictions on what date/times are valid when starting a new game (what we call the game seed).
 Due to the particular type of psuedo-random number generator used in _Diablo_, the possibilities for these 16 dungeon seeds are fairly limited.
 [^5]: Dlvls 3 and 4 could not be matched to dungeon levels from any naturally generated games.
 Partial matches exist for Dlvl 9, but no game seed generates dungeon levels with the combination of monsters and items visible in Groobo's video.
+[^6]: Previous versions of this document listed 118068228 as the dlvl 16 dungeon seed.
+This seed was erroneously selected from two possible candidates that both match the tile pattern shown in Groobo's video and whose game seed falls near the submission date of Groobo's speedrun video.
+The team caught the error when creating the TAS to reproduce the fight with Diablo described in [[#Artificially Enhanced Fireball Damage|Artificially Enhanced Fireball Damage]].
-[^6]: Quests are [logically organized in groups](https://github.com/diasurgical/devilution/blob/bbda8dd586c65b03028ec75c52f8ea8627eb9ff5/Source/quests.cpp#L73-L96), with either [one or two quests from each group](https://github.com/diasurgical/devilution/blob/bbda8dd586c65b03028ec75c52f8ea8627eb9ff5/Source/quests.cpp#L155-L158) chosen for each playthrough as shown in the [chart from Jarulf's Guide](http://www.bigd-online.com/JG/Body/JG8-1.html).
+[^7]: Quests are [logically organized in groups](https://github.com/diasurgical/devilution/blob/bbda8dd586c65b03028ec75c52f8ea8627eb9ff5/Source/quests.cpp#L73-L96), with either [one or two quests from each group](https://github.com/diasurgical/devilution/blob/bbda8dd586c65b03028ec75c52f8ea8627eb9ff5/Source/quests.cpp#L155-L158) chosen for each playthrough as shown in the [chart from Jarulf's Guide](http://www.bigd-online.com/JG/Body/JG8-1.html).
 The first group consisting of the quests "The Curse of King Leoric" and "Poisoned Water Supply" [are handled separately in the code](https://github.com/diasurgical/devilution/blob/bbda8dd586c65b03028ec75c52f8ea8627eb9ff5/Source/quests.cpp#L150-L153).
-[^7]: The compiler used to build retail versions of _Diablo_ further restricts the possible values as described in [[#Choosing the Initial RNG Seed|Choosing the Initial RNG Seed]].
+[^8]: The compiler used to build retail versions of _Diablo_ further restricts the possible values as described in [[#Choosing the Initial RNG Seed|Choosing the Initial RNG Seed]].
-[^8]: Due to the type of psuedo-random number generator used and the range of valid dungeon seeds available, the number of distinct combinations is far smaller than might be expected as described in [[#Generating the Set of Dungeon Seeds|Generating the Set of Dungeon Seeds]].
+[^9]: Due to the type of psuedo-random number generator used and the range of valid dungeon seeds available, the number of distinct combinations is far smaller than might be expected as described in [[#Generating the Set of Dungeon Seeds|Generating the Set of Dungeon Seeds]].
-[^9]: Windows itself does not allow setting the date earlier than 1980, although this can be worked around in NT-based versions of Windows by setting the clock in the BIOS prior to booting.
+[^10]: Windows itself does not allow setting the date earlier than 1980, although this can be worked around in NT-based versions of Windows by setting the clock in the BIOS prior to booting.
-[^10]: They ultimately ended up generating all levels, even for impossible dungeon seeds and quest combinations.
+[^11]: They ultimately ended up generating all levels, even for impossible dungeon seeds and quest combinations.
-[^11]: _Diablo_ uses the Borland C++ constants with a 2<sup>32</sup> modulus; the generator function is `int32_t state = 22695477 * state + 1`.
+[^12]: _Diablo_ uses the Borland C++ constants with a 2<sup>32</sup> modulus; the generator function is `int32_t state = 22695477 * state + 1`.
-[^12]: Plus an extra value; because the absolute value of -2<sup>31</sup> cannot be represented as a positive signed 32 bit integer, _Diablo_ ends up using this value as-is.
+[^13]: Plus an extra value; because the absolute value of -2<sup>31</sup> cannot be represented as a positive signed 32 bit integer, _Diablo_ ends up using this value as-is.